CostaBru/knapsack/README.md

 Due to ``Axiom 1``, let's consider only weights and sums of weights.
 We will perform the DP algorithm over that collection for each item.

-Let's call the sum of weight visited with current weight a point.
-We are going to generate the set of W point for each knapsack item.
+Let's call the sum of weight visited with current weight a ``w point``.
+We are going to generate the set of ``w points`` for each knapsack item.
 We will provide the current weight and sum of current item weight with all visited points before.
-And use classic DP formula for that new set.
+And use DP recurrent formula for that new set.

 That growing collection gives as next recurrent expression for inner loop for ``Nth`` iteration:

 ``[ Wi + ((Wi + Wi-1) + (Wi + Wi-2) + ... + (Wi + Wi-n)) ]``,

 where ``W`` is the weight, and ``I`` is the index in collection of given items.
 At each ``N`` iteration we have expected maximum numbers of item weights we need to visit to reach optimal solution.

-The recurrent formula for that collection is ``(2 ** N) - 1``
+The recurrent formula for that collection is ``(2 ** N) - 1``.
+Which is exponental in ``N``.
+That exponent is limited by ``C`` the size of knapsack.

+The main driver of that exponental growth is the count of new distinct sums generated after each iteration of ``Nth`` item.
+Because the patrition function of each existing sum grows as an exponential function of the square root of its argument, the probabilty of new sum generated be an unuque falls down dramatically when count of sums grows up.

+On the othen hand, each new dimension added to the knapsack problem decreases the limitiation effect.

+The best case for knapsack is all duplicate weights in given set.
+The compexity is ``O(N)`` in that case.
+Superincreasing sequence of weights [10] can be solved in ``O(N LogN)``.
+The worst case for the algorithm is considering as much possible of unique weights as possible.
+We can state that the superincreasing set of prime numbers is the worst case, where each sums for previous ``N`` numbers grater than next ``N item`` in the ordered set.

 As soon we are not going to visit all weights possible from 1 to knapsack size, but only sums and weights itself, we should keep track of maximum weight and value we have archived for each point visited.
 When we processed all items points or found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in ``DPS``.

-Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set.
+Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set, and to check whether new sum is distinct.
 The map key is point visited, the map value is accumulated weight and value for that key.
 We are going to process points in ASC order.
 We will merge two sorted list into single one in ``O(N + M)``, where ``N`` previous point count, ``M`` is new points created.
 Hence the previous list has been ordered already and the new one we get from previous list using current weight addition.